yogeshwar607/shreemoryacabs/COMPETITIVE_OUTRANK_STRATEGY.md

 ## How Much Does Electric Cab Cost from Pune to Mumbai?

 **Direct Answer (60-80 words in first section):**
-GreenEVCabs charges ₹3,700 for Kia Carens EV and ₹4,200 for BYD eMax 7 (7-seater).
+Shree Morya Cabs charges ₹3,700 for Kia Carens EV and ₹4,200 for BYD eMax 7 (7-seater).
 This is ₹500-1,300 cheaper than traditional cabs.
 Pre-booking 24 hours in advance gets 10% discount.
 No surge pricing.
 Zero hidden charges.